 Wishyouwas (Bloomsbury Children's Books)

 Wishyouwas is a big adventure story about some very small, secretive creatures, called Sorters, who have a special job; making sure that lost letters get to where they are meant to be.
-Author Alexandra Page tells us more Sorters, rat catchers and having adventures in this Q&A for ReadingZone, with illustrations by Penny Neville-Lee from the book.
+Author Alexandra Page tells us more about Sorters, rat catchers and letter-writing in this Q&A for ReadingZone, with illustrations by Penny Neville-Lee from the book.

 1. Wishyouwas is your first children's book - what other kinds of work have you done?